 It was here that I adopted my management style, my expectations for conditioning, my agronomic philosophy, and what I believe to be Rod’s most positive attribute and the one I strive hardest for, the ability to be unflappable.
 No matter what happens, it is not the end of the world, there is always a solution, and no matter how good you think you are, you can always be better.

 Rod had the uncanny ability to take the most hectic situation and break it down into its simplest form and then attack it methodically to an impeccable end, all without increasing his heart rate.
 I will always cherish my time with Rod and will always have Troon North as a benchmark for what is possible in golf course conditioning.

-The Supers gave me my first exposure to the inner workings of a golf course and pointed me towards my field of study.
-The Dean held me accountable and gave me a much needed wake-up call.
+The Supers gave me my first exposure to the inner workings of a golf course and pointed me toward my field of study.
+The Dean held me accountable and gave me a much-needed wake-up call.

 My muse inspired me to expedite my education and career, has supported me in our travels throughout the contiguous states, and inflates my ego while maintaining my humility with prudence and a keen eye for the slightest blemish on my golf course.
 My mentors challenged me mentally, fostered me professionally, and created my benchmark.

-Thank you, Golf Course Trades for including me in prestigious company on the Superintendent’s Corner.
+Thank you, Golf Course Trades for including me in the prestigious company on the Superintendent’s Corner.